wt5ljon/marathon_training/README.md

 # Marathon Training Plan
->Here are my initial thoughts...
+>Thanks for the time and effort put into planning!
+Here are my initial thoughts...
 ## Excel Schedule
 >The weekly mileage, pacing, and time commitments are reasonable and something I believe I can keep up with.
-I found a 20-week schedule online that I liked and that is very similar to this 16-week schedule.
+I found a 20-week schedule online that I liked and turns out to be very similar to this 16-week schedule.
 Here are some similarities and differences between the two.
 #### Similarities
 * Same number days of running and days of rest per week
 * Same days of rest/recovery/cross-train (Mondays and Fridays)